 Novva Data Centers – Colorado Springs

 Novva Data Centers has acquired an existing facility with 6 megawatts designed capacity and 190k sqft across a two-building campus.
-Specifically, the data center in Colorado Springs, which was completed in 2005, spans 122k sqft.
+Specifically, the data center located at 650 Sybilla Lane in Colorado Springs, was completed in 2005 and spans 122k sqft.
 Additionally, Novva’s acquisition included a 13k sqft generator building and a 55k sqft industrial building.
 As part of this data center acquisition, Novva secured an anchor tenant for the facility.

 Notably, Novva can re-purpose the 55k sqft industrial building for its future data center expansion.
 Finally, the company purchased 740k sqft of land directly to the west of the property which can be used for additional development projects.